-In addition to her active litigation practice, Claire provides vital day-to-day guidance for school districts and school officials.
-Through her litigation experience, Claire has gleaned a detailed knowledge of the various civil rights statutes imposing substantive obligations on school districts, including the Civil Rights Act, the Americans with Disabilities Act, the Individuals with Disabilities Education Act, and Section 504 of the Rehabilitation Act.
-Claire uses this knowledge to guide her school clients toward a sound approach as they serve their students.
+In addition to her active litigation practice, Claire provides vital day-to-day guidance to local government entities and their officials.
+Through her litigation experience, Claire has gleaned a detailed knowledge of the various civil rights statutes imposing substantive obligations on local government entities, including the Civil Rights Act, the Americans with Disabilities Act, the Individuals with Disabilities Education Act, the Kentucky Whistleblower Act, and Section 504 of the Rehabilitation Act.
+Claire uses this knowledge to guide her clients toward a sound approach as they conduct governmental business.

-Claire is also knowledgeable of the Family Educational Rights and Privacy Act (“FERPA”) and provides ongoing consultation to her clients to ensure that the request for and production of student records is done in a compliant manner.
+Claire is also knowledgeable about the various requirements governing local governments with respect to information management and public meetings.
+She regularly addresses issues relating to the Kentucky Open Meetings Act and attends public meetings as counsel for local governments.
+In addition, she often assists with responses to requests for records under the Kentucky Open Records Act.
+For her school clients, Claire is attuned to the specific requirements of the Family Educational Rights and Privacy Act (“FERPA”) and provides ongoing consultation to her clients to ensure that the request for and production of student records is done in a compliant manner.
 Student records are frequently requested by parents, members of the public, other government agencies, and attorneys for purposes of litigation, and FERPA imposes numerous limitations on the disclosure of student records in each situation.
-Claire regularly reviews records and requests for records to ensure that school districts comply with open records requirements while honoring student privacy rights.
-Claire also regularly attends board of education meetings and is experienced in guiding board members to ensure compliance with open meetings laws.

-Claire assists school districts in numerous employment matters with teachers, administrators, or classified staff members.
+Claire assists local government clients in numerous employment matters with staff.
 She has assisted her clients in developing strategies to avoid problems in taking actions against employees and preparing charging documents to notify employees of suspected disciplinary infractions.
-Claire is familiar with the due process requirements governing the discipline of both certified and classified staff and she has capably represented school district clients at meetings with the employee’s attorneys or union representative.
+Claire is familiar with the due process requirements governing the discipline of public employees staff and she has capably represented local government entities at meetings with the employee’s attorneys or union representative.